-Top tip 6) Consider colour and soft furnishings
+Top tip 6) Colour and soft furnishings

 There is possibly no other room in the house where you’ll appreciate lush, opulent textiles and finishes more than the bedroom.
-From your bedding to your window dressings, fabrics are the soul of any bedroom and are a crucial component in characterizing of your space.
+From your bedding to your window dressings, fabrics are the soul of any bedroom and are a crucial component in characterising of your space.
 Cushions, throws and rugs offer the perfect way to experiment with various colours, prints and fabrics without initially committing to a bold wallpaper or paint.
 Clever layering techniques are also an easy way to create a highly professional, polished look.

 When choosing a colour scheme for your bedroom, bear in mind the impact of natural light.
-If your room is north-facing and in the shade for much of the day, it will benefit from warmer shades like pink, gold and yellow tones to introduce a cosy, welcoming atmosphere, where as in a sunnier south-facing room you can experiment with cooler undertones for a crisp, fresh look.
+If your room is north-facing and in the shade for much of the day, it will benefit from warmer shades like pink, gold and yellow tones to introduce a cosy, welcoming atmosphere, whereas in a sunnier south-facing room you can experiment with cooler undertones for a crisp, fresh look.

 Top tip 7) Include several lighting options